This article is more than 6 months old

 Eric Hobsbawm once noted that after the Cold War the world order was in disarray, lost in a mire of confusion about where to go next (1).
 The events of 9/11 provided a new focus for world affairs – the contest between American ideological and military dominance and terroristic, dictatorial, and fundamentalist values.
 Very soon after 9/11 the USA invaded Afghanistan and toppled the Taliban regime, which had sponsored and supported al-Qaeda.

 However, in a story which would be repeated in Iraq, the quick victory became a drawn-out struggle as Taliban forces regrouped and mounted counter-attacks on US and NATO coalition forces.
-And the war goes on: this February, US President Donald Trump signed a peace deal with the Taliban which included a stipulation that American forces would leave the country within 14 months.
+And the war goes on: in February 2020, US President Donald Trump signed a peace deal with the Taliban which included a stipulation that American forces would leave the country within 14 months.

 Two years after the invasion of Afghanistan the USA, supported strongly by the UK but to international outcry, toppled Saddam Hussein and installed a new regime in Iraq.
 In my view this was justified and a democratic Iraq, however flawed and corrupt, is an improvement on the genocidal regime of Saddam Hussein.
 But post-invasion Iraq witnessed sectarian conflict on a massive scale and al-Qaeda ensured that violence would continue.
 And the Iraqi regime has been faced with innumerable obstacles to achieving peace and stability, not least of which was the emergence of Islamic State.